 - Continued to improve standards in reading, writing and maths and narrowing the gap for disadvantaged pupils.

-- Involvement in the recruitment of new teaching staff for the school to maintain the excellent provision for learning across the school.
-We also hold the Co-Head Teachers to account and monitor their performance annually.
+- Involvement in the recruitment of new staff for the school to maintain the excellent provision for learning across the school.
+We also hold the Headteacher to account and monitor their performance annually.

 - Following the school’s good Ofsted inspection in March 2022, the Governing Body continue to support the school and staff in striving to be an outstanding school.